-METRO: Amsterdam and Rotterdam are the only two cities that operate underground transport by Metro.
+METRO: Amsterdam and Rotterdam are the only two cities that operate underground Metro systems.

-The Amsterdam Metro network consists of five lines 50/51/52/53/54 and conncets the neighboring cities of Amstelveen, Diemen and Oude-Amstel.
+The Amsterdam Metro operates five lines (50/51/52/53/54) which extend from Amsterdam into the neighboring municipalities of Amstelveen, Diemen and Oude-Amstel.

-Rotterdam Metro has five lines A/B/C/D/E and connects the neighboring municipalities of Capelle aan den Ijssel and Schiedam.
-Beurs is the Metro hub; the only station which all 5 lines run through.
+Rotterdam’s Metro also has five lines (A/B/C/D/E) which extend from the city to the neighboring municipalities of Capelle aan den Ijssel and Schiedam.
+Beurs is the hub station for the Rotterdam Metro as it is the only station through which all 5 lines run.

 BUS: Bus service in the Netherlands is operated at the municipal level.
 Key bus transport providers are GVB in the Amsterdam region, HTM in the Haaglanden region (includes The Hague), RET in the Rijnmond region (includes Rotterdam), Connexxion, Arriva and Qbuzz in other areas.